 Students may suggest that pollution can affect the land, air, and water.
 It can affect the food webs, and it can cause death, introduce disease, etc.

-- Show this short video on the killifish by the Science Channel.
+- Show this short on the killifish by the Science Channel.
 After the video, discuss the importance of the research based on the continuing and rapid changes that are occurring on the planet based on human activity.

 - End the discussion by informing students that they will be reading an article from the National Science Foundation that describes the research that was just discussed in the video, and they will also be answering questions based on the text.